 Conservation, Protection and Monitoring of the Yellow-naped Parrot and its Habitat, in Ometepe Island Biosphere Reserve, Nicaragua.

-The Yellow-naped Amazon Parrot, Amazona auropalliata, according to the IUCN is Critically Endangered and is currently in rapid decline throughout most of its range, mainly due to habitat loss and capture for local and international wildlife trade.
+The Yellow-naped Amazon Parrot, Amazona auropalliata, is classified by the IUCN as Critically Endangered and is currently in rapid decline throughout most of its range, mainly due to habitat loss and capture for local and international wildlife trade.